Underground (1995 film): Production

 The shooting of the film began in fall 1993 and lasted off-and-on until early spring 1995.
 The state-owned Radio Television of Serbia had a small role in financing the film, and the film used rented Yugoslav Army (VJ) equipment as props.

 Soundtrack

 The film's soundtrack includes music by Goran Bregović and the participation of Cesária Évora.

+Release

+In France, where it opened on 25 October 1995, the film drew only about 350,000 spectators.
+It also struggled to find a U.S. distributor, and for a long time was limited to a handful of festival screenings in the territory, as Miramax denied rumors that they had picked it up.
+The rights were eventually acquired by boutique company New Yorker Films, who gave the picture its general audience premiere on June 20, 1997, in New York City.
+Some sources cite its performance as a reason for the closure of French producer CiBy 2000.